gve-sw/gve_devnet_webex_codec_ceiling_mic_gain_ducker_macro/README.md

 mics are no longer being used before fading back in the ceiling mic levels.
 Default is set to 3.
 Set it to a lower level if you want the fading in to occur faster.

+SHOW_DUCKING_ALERT: Set this constant to true if you wish to show an alert on the Touch10 or Navigator device every time the macro starts ducking the ceiling mics.
+Useful for initial setup and troubleshooting.

 ## Usage

 Once the macro has been configured and the constants described above are set, just activate the macro and it will automatically